-This section provides information about the services that are offered at Linfield College for students with disabilities.
+This section provides information about the services that are offered at Linfield University for students with disabilities.

 Through the Office of Learning Support Services arrangements are made to provide readers for those with visual impairments or other print disabilities, sign language or oral interpreters for students with hearing impairments, and note takers for those unable to take notes because of various disabilities.
 Provision of these services is made on the basis of individual need.
 All services are provided to students who make the effort to attend classes regularly; they will not be provided once students fail to meet their obligations as class members by ceasing to attend class.
 Exceptions may be made at the discretion of the Program Director of Learning Support Services in consultation with the faculty member in question.

 Students may receive individualized strategy training from Learning Support Services if they ask for such services.
 Such training involves teaching skills related to time management, test preparation and test taking, and brainstorming for written assignments.
 These services are provided at no cost to students and are available to all students at the college, whether or not they have disabilities.

 Registration assistance is available to students with disabilities.
 If possible, students who require extensive course adaptations should notify the Program Director of Learning Support Services at least one semester in advance to ensure access to the course and to allow plans for appropriate academic adjustments to be arranged.